 CUSCO – CLOUD FOREST – BAMBOO LODGE

-Accommodation: double room & private bathroom
+Accommodation: double room with private bathroom

 BAMBOO LODGE – ATALAYA – PANTIACOLLA LODGE

-Accommodation: Double room & private bathroom
+Accommodation: Double room with private bathroom

-PANTIACOLLA LODGE TO ALBERGUE CASA MATSIGUENKA / MANU RIVER
+PANTIACOLLA LODGE – ALBERGUE CASA MATSIGUENKA

-Accommodation: Double rooms & shared bathroom
+Accommodation: Double rooms with shared bathroom

-EXPLORING COCHA SALVADOR AND OTORONGO / MANU PARK
+COCHA SALVADOR – OTORONGO

-Accommodation: Double rooms & shared bathroom
+Accommodation: Double rooms with shared bathroom

-CASA MATSIGUENKA TO MAQUISAPAYOJ LODGE
+CASA MATSIGUENKA – MAQUISAPAYOJ LODGE

-We start at first light to travel 6 hours down the Manu River.
-Dawn and dusk are ideal to see wildlife on the river banks.
+We start at first light and travel 6 hours down the Manu River.
+Dawn and dusk are ideal preconditions to see wildlife on the river banks!
 Capybaras, caimans, birds and with luck one of the big cats may be seen.
-We make a short stop in Boca Manu village, the main settlement in Manu called after the confluence of the sediment rich Manu River with the wider Madre de Dios River.
-Further downriver we reach Maquisapayoj Reserve (Place of the Black Spider Monkey; double rooms with private bathroom), home to numerous monkey species, including the rare Tamarin Monkey and Monk Saki Monkey.
-After a short rest we go for a walk to the mammal salt lick, where we look for monkeys, deer and other animals who visit the lick.
-After returning to the lodge we explore the forest on a night walk to see insects, frogs, snakes etc., optional night on the platform at the salt lick.
+We make a short stop in Boca Manu village, the main settlement in Manu, called after the confluence of the Manu River with the wider Madre de Dios River.
+Further downriver we reach the Maquisapayoj Reserve (Place of the Black Spider Monkey; double rooms with private bathroom).
+This area is home to numerous monkey species, including the rare Tamarin Monkey and Monk Saki Monkey.
+After a short rest, we go for a walk to the mammal salt lick where we look out for monkeys, deer and other animals who visit the lick.
+After returning to the lodge, we explore the forest during a night walk to see insects, frogs and snakes.
+Optional, we spend another night on the platform at the salt lick.

-Accommodation: Double rooms & private bathroom
+Accommodation: Double rooms with private bathroom

-BIG MACAW CLAY LICK & MAQUISAPAYOJ TAPIR LICK
+BIG MACAW CLAY LICK – MAQUISAPAYOJ TAPIR LICK

-At daybreak we take the boat to the big Macaw Clay Lick in Blanquillo.
-From a platform we have an excellent view to observe flocks of colourful macaws (Ara chloroptera, Ara macao), parrots and parakeets congregating to eat the clay, which is essential for their digestion.
-Looking through the spotting scope we can see all the details of the birds.
-Breakfast at the blind.
-After the spectacle we travel upstream to return to Maquisapayoj.
-After a short break at the lodge we walk into primary rainforest for about 1 ½ hours to the Mammal Salt Lick, where we spend the night on an elevated platform (with mats and mosquito nets) to observe tapirs or other mammals during the night.
-Your guide will help spotting the tapir with a light.
-If you prefer you can stay in double rooms at the lodge close to the river.
+At dawn, we take the boat to the big macaw clay lick in Blanquillo.
+From a platform, we will have an excellent view to observe flocks of colourful macaws (Ara chloroptera, – macao), parrots and parakeets congregating to eat the clay which is essential for their digestion.
+Looking through our spotting scope, we can observe every detail of the birds!
+We will have breakfast at the blind and then, after the spectacle, return to the Maquisapayoj Lodge.
+After a short break, we will walk for about 1 ½ hours into primary rainforest to the Mammal Salt Lick.
+Here ,we spend the night on an elevated platform (with mats and mosquito nets) to observe tapirs or other mammals during the night.
+Your guide will help you to spot the tapirs with a light.
+If you prefer, you have the opportunity to sleep in double rooms at the lodge as well.

 |What we need when you make a reservation:|

-Price per person: 7 days: US$ 1,480
+Price per person: US$ 1560

 Optional: Macaw Clay Lick (+ US$ 80.00)

-Exclusive international transaction fees The amount of the extra transaction fees depends on how the payment is made and on your bank.
+Exclusive international transaction fees: The amount of the extra transaction fees depends on how the payment is made and on your bank.
 For further informations please don’t hesitate to ask.